 Developing your English Skills Online using Social Media…

-If you thought learning English was all about sitting in a classroom for hours on-end doing text book activities and tests – think again.
-While it’s important to receive top-quality tuition from professional teachers, there are many other things you can do to improve your language skills, such as making the most of social media.
+If you thought learning English was all about sitting in a classroom for hours-on-end completing textbook activities and tests – think again.
+While it’s important to receive top-quality tuition from professional teachers, there are many other things you can do to improve your English language skills, such as making the most of social media.
 Believe it or not, you can indeed learn English online with sites like Twitter, Facebook, Instagram and YouTube proving the perfect platform to learn in a fun, interactive way… So, let’s take a closer look at this concept.

 Twitter is a micro-blogging service which allows you to express how you’re feeling or what you are doing in a limited number of words.
 In fact, each Tweet can only be 140 characters long, which means you must be as concise as possible, something which is, in fact, great practise for English language learners as it keeps small talk to a minimum.
 Want to write a Tweet?
 Then you’ll need to select words carefully.